francesbelleza/recipeMakerWebApp/README.md

     ````
     source venv/bin/activate
     ````
-4. Have flask installed along with SQLAlchemy and Flask-WTF
+4. Have flask installed along with SQLAlchemy and Flask-WTF (check in *"Installation"* section).
 5. If wanted, you can save installed packages in a file by:
     ````
     pip freeze > requirements.txt